cybersader/awesome-cybersader/📁 09 - My Obsidian Stack/⬇️ Obsidian Ideas Drop/⬇️ Obsidian Ideas Drop.md

 tags:
 publish: true
 date created: Friday, April 26th 2024, 11:33 am
-date modified: Wednesday, November 6th 2024, 1:42 pm
+date modified: Thursday, November 7th 2024, 8:51 am
 ---

 - [ ] Fix issue with using Obsidian Publish between two devices and having to republish the whole vault everytime 🔺 ➕ 2024-11-03
 - [ ] Linter that can be given conditions, bulk handling, or ability to ask user about certain cases before linting the file? ➕ 2024-11-06
+- [ ] Vault crawler tool that uses AI to find connections in the vault - kind of like Omnisearch + File Organizer 2000 ➕ 2024-11-07

 # Ideas